clp-research/clembench/README.md

-Collections of games to be run with the clembench framework
+# Collections of games to be run with the [clembench framework](https://github.com/clp-research/clembench)

-See game specific README files for details on each game and https://github.com/clp-research/clembench for the framework and documentation on how to add your own game.
+See the game specific README files for details on each game and the [framework documentation](https://github.com/clp-research/clembench/tree/main/docs) on how to add your own games.